-To keep your heating system in tip-top shape and you and your home safe, we need to carry out a gas appliance service and safety check each year.
-As a landlord we are required by law to make sure:
+To keep you and your home safe and your heating system well maintained, we need to carry out a gas safety check each year.
+As a landlord we are required by law to make sure that:

-- Pipes, appliances and flues are kept in a safe condition
+- Pipes, appliances and flues belonging to Beyond Housing are kept in a safe condition

-- All appliances and flues we provide get annual safety checks by our Gas Safe registered engineers
+- All appliances and flues we provide get annual safety checks by Gas Safe registered engineers

-- All gas equipment (including appliances left by a previous customer) is safe or removed before another customer moves in.
+- All gas equipment (including appliances left by a previous customer) is safe or removed before homes are re-let

-We will give you a record of each safety check within 28 days of completing it, or when you move in if you are a new customer.
+- We give you a record of each safety check within 28 days of completing it, or when you move in if you are a new customer.

 We are not responsible for maintaining your gas cooker, you should keep it clean and only use it when it burns with a clean blue flame.
 If it has a wavy yellow flame, don’t use it and get a gas safe registered engineer to check it for safety.
 Only use the correct size pans and ones specifically for gas burners.

-Our engineers will carry out a visual assessment of your gas cooker and if they find it dangerous they will disconnect it and issue you with a warning advice notice.
+Our engineers will however carry out a visual assessment of your gas cooker, if they find it dangerous they will turn it off and disconnect it, issuing you with a warning advice notice.

-If your carbon monoxide alarm bleeps with a continuous rapid bleeping or If you smell gas:
+If your carbon monoxide alarm bleeps with a continuous rapid bleeping, you suspect you may have carbon monoxide poisoning or if you smell gas:

-- Phone National Gas Emergency Services free on 0800 111 999 – they will deal with any report of a gas escape free of charge
+- Phone National Gas Emergency Services free on 0800 111 999 – they will deal with any report of potential carbon monoxide or gas escape free of charge

 - If possible, turn off the gas supply at the meter (unless the meter is located in a cellar or basement, in which case do not enter)